 She graduated from the Athens Law School and holds an LL.M. in European law and an MSc. in Finance.

+Stavros Cosmetatos

-Stavros Cosmetatos - Deputy Chief Director of Human Resources & Administrative Support
+Deputy Chief Director of Human Resources & Administrative Support ing worked in Amsterdam, Athens, Bucharest and Chicago.

 Mr. Stavros Cosmetatos joined the Athens Exchange Group in July 2022, as Director of Human Resources & Administrative Support.